 The National Testing Agency, NTA, has conducted the National Eligibility cum Entrance Test, commonly known as NEET UG 2026 on May 3 in pen and paper-based mode.
-Since the exam has now been conducted, the NEET 2026 expected cutoff by Physics Wallah will be released soon.
-Along with the NEET expected cutoff 2026 by Physics Wallah, the analysis will be updated on this page.
+Since the exam has now been conducted, the NEET 2026 expected cutoff by Physics Wallah has been released.
+Candidates can check the NEET expected cutoff 2026 by Physics Wallah from the table below.

 NEET UG was conducted in 552 cities across India and 14 cities abroad for 22.9 lakh medical students.
 With the help of NEET UG Physics Wallah expected cutoff 2026, aspirants can get an idea of the marks required to get their desired medical college.
 Read the article to know NEET 2026 expected cutoff by Physics Wallah.